lukeherczeg/CalibrationApp/README.md

      - #### Should you want to rotate secret access keys (which allow access to the database), visit https://console.aws.amazon.com/iam/home?region=us-east-1#/users
   ## `MongoDB Atlas`
   - ### We store our hashed user information on MongoDB Atlas, a json-friendly database that meets our needs.
+  - ### Atlas storage is free.
+And with user information stored in json, we won't run out of space.
     - #### If you want to change your Atlas username and password, visit https://cloud.mongodb.com/v2#/account
     - #### If you wish to update the database URI (which links the database to our app), visit https://cloud.mongodb.com/v2/5d729f5979358ee185a94774#clusters